Benefits

 Union Organizers and Business Representatives

 Assistance to resolve issues at your workplace, win and enforce union contracts.
-Contact Principal Business Representative Todd Weeks.
+Start here.

 Actors Federal Credit Union

 You’re eligible to join the Actors Federal Credit Union as an 802 member.
-An AFCU branch is located on the 4th floor of Local 802.
 AFCU is owned and run by its members, meaning any net income earned is returned to members in the form of dividends on deposits or discounted loan pricing, including affordable instrument loans.

 Instrument Insurance

 There are a number of insurance policies Local 802 members can access through the AFM.
 The instrument insurance policy allows coverage for your equipment for theft or when it’s off premises or in transit.
-To learn more about the plan, log into the above link with a MyAFM account, which all AFM members are eligible to create.
+Learn more about the plan.

 Lester Petrillo Memorial Fund for Disabled Musicians